 - When sitting, keep your feet elevated to get some relief from the pressure and pain.

-- Warm water baths help you relax.
+- Warm water baths could help you relax.
 You might also stand under the shower and allow the water to fall on your back.

 - Lie down with hips elevated.